 6. You are not truly happy

-7. You don’t love them like they love you
+7. You don’t love them as they love you

 It’s not all about the wrong things your partner does.
 They could do everything correctly, be thoughtful, kind, loving, but if it’s not right, it’s not right.
 Love is not a thing that can be forced.